Monday, November 23, 2020

 “...We should have tied three ropes.”
 Sairek sighed.

 “Well obviously in hindsight.”
-Nayleen rolled her eyes.
+Nayleen rolled her eyes in response.
 “How should we have known the stupid rocks would collapse?
+Besides, I don't think three ropes would do much with how the tree is positioned now.
 Don’t blame yourself.
 Come on, we better get moving before it becomes night.
 We definitely don’t want to still be here by then.”

 She pushed herself up to stand and pulled the two boys to their feet.
 She gave them both two pats on their backs and turned around, leading the way.
 Sairek and Cyial followed after her after a quick glance at each other, and Cyial handed Sairek his staff back.
 They stayed about fifteen feet back in distance from Nayleen as she had ordered them during their climb up, with Sairek on the right and Cyial on the left.
 Cyial reached into his robe and pulled out his book, hugging it to himself tightly.